|Al jofah, South shounh, Jordan|

 (projects i'm following)

-Posted by Nadia Lawton about 2 years ago
+Posted by Nadia Lawton over 2 years ago

 This is a four-week internship at the Dead Sea (or Jordan) Valley Permaculture Project (aka ‘Greening the Desert – the Sequel’) site.
 This small project is located in the village of Jawasari on less than 1 acre of ground.

 Immerse yourself in a once in a lifetime experience.
 Come and join us, live and learn about permaculture in the lowest place on earth.

 Students will be engaged in the ongoing development of the land as a demonstration site and education center.

 This is an opportunity to experience a Permaculture Master Plan project in action and learn directly from its main designer Geoff Lawton while it is still in the establishment phase of construction.
 Part of the time you will be engaged in practical daily work while other parts of the program you will be learning theoretical aspects of applied permaculture.